brandonwkerns/lpt-matlab/README.md

 Output files are .txt, .mat, and .nc.

-The directories are organized as follows: config/		    	        Configuration files. data/ data/raw/			Where input .mat files are copied or linked. data/interim/accumulated/	The intermediate rain accumulation data. data/interim/filtered/		The intermediate filtered rain accumulation data. data/processed/features/	The processed LPT "shapshot" features. data/processed/tracks/		The processed LPT tracks. plots/				Where plots get stored. src/				Matlab source code.
+The directories are organized as follows: config/		    	       		Configuration files. data/ data/CASE_LABEL/raw/			Where input .mat files are copied or linked. data/CASE_LABEL/interim/accumulated/	The intermediate rain accumulation data. data/CASE_LABEL/interim/filtered/	The intermediate filtered rain accumulation data. data/CASE_LABEL/processed/objects/	The processed LPT objects, e.g., "shapshots". data/CASE_LABEL/processed/tracks/	The processed LPT tracks. plots/CASE_LABEL/			Where plots get stored. src/					Matlab source code.

 #############################################################################################

 Here are the steps to run LPT.
 Recommend doing it for TRMM 3B42 (TMPA) data first.
+Run the scripts while inside of the "src" directory.

 Hint for viewing multiple files at once in ncview:
 You may need to set "ulimit -n 4096" or similar to see all the files at once.